Robbie Grossman Player Props: Rangers vs. Angels

-Robbie Grossman -- .154 average over his past 10 games -- will be in action for the Texas Rangers versus the Los Angeles Angels, with Reid Detmers on the mound, on June 14 at 8:05 PM ET.
+After batting .192 with two doubles, a home run, four walks and three RBI in his past 10 games, Robbie Grossman and the Texas Rangers face the Los Angeles Angels (who will hand the ball to Shohei Ohtani) at 8:05 PM ET on Thursday.

-He had a hitless performance in his most recent game (0-for-3) against the Angels.
+In his most recent game he had a one-hit showing (1-for-3) against the Angels.

 Robbie Grossman Game Info & Props vs. the Angels